studiesquest/studiesquest.github.io/README.md

 ## 🚀 Sign-In Page Bypass

 > On school Chromebooks, you can access this site **directly from the sign-in screen** — no login needed.
-GoGuardian and most filters don't apply on the sign-in page.
+GoGuardian and most school safety filters don't apply on the sign-in page.

 <p align="center">
   <a href="https://studiesquest.github.io">